tonicag/nutrition5k/README.md

 # Evaluations

 For now, I only used some evaluations from the training, this is a work in progress.
-I will create some evaluations for each iteration I will create and discussed above.
+I will create some evaluations for each iteration discussed above and for the next ones I will create.